-The Project Boundary encompasses approximately 42,547 acres, of which approximately 30,356 acres are currently leased for the Project.
-The Project for which a permit is being requested includes:
+The Project Boundary encompasses approximately 22,888 acres, of which approximately 21,000 acres are currently leased for the Project.
+The November 9, 2017, original project design called for:

-- A wind turbine layout consisting of 65 to 82 turbines, depending on turbine specifications; the application describes the possible use of the Vestas V136-3.6 MW wind turbine generator as the primary model for the Project.
-Other models under consideration are the Vestas V136-3.45 MW, V136-4.0 MW or V136-4.2 MW turbines.
-These turbine model variants have siting requirements that are similar to the V136-3.6 MW.
-The layout also includes 10 to 21 Vestas V110-2.0 MW wind turbines, due to PTC requirements; and - 2.
-Associated facilities, including gravel access roads, underground electrical collection system and communication lines, temporary and permanent meteorological towers, a Project substation facility and an interconnection facility, a temporary staging/laydown construction area, and an operations and maintenance (O&M) building.
+- 1. A wind turbine layout consisting of up to 37 turbines, depending on turbine specifications; the application described the use of Vestas V136 (3.45 MW and 4.2 MW) wind turbines; and - 2.
+Associated facilities, including gravel access roads, an electrical collection system, temporary and permanent meteorological towers, a Project substation facility, an interconnection facility, a temporary batch plant for construction, a temporary staging/laydown construction area, and an operations and maintenance (O&M) facility.